DDS File Viewer

 Drop your DDS file here

-1. Upload your DDS file by dragging it into the upload area or clicking to browse
+1. Upload your DDS file by dragging it onto the upload area, or click to browse your device.

-2. View the texture in the Preview tab with zoom and fullscreen options
+2. View the texture in the Preview tab.
+Zoom in or open fullscreen for pixel-perfect inspection.

-3. Browse mipmaps using the mipmap level selector in the toolbar
+3. Browse mipmaps using the Mip selector in the toolbar to see how the texture scales down.

 Features